 Direct mail is personally addressed advertising, delivered by post.
-It can be extremely effective for start-up businesses because it can be personalised, it commands attention and is often kept by customers to be followed up at a later date.
+It can be extremely effective for start-up businesses, because it introduces your brand to your target market in a format that is likely to command attention without being seen as too intrusive.
+It can be personalised and is often kept by customers to be followed up at a later date.

-You can send what you want, when you want, to target customers.
-You can also experiment before doing a full mailshot and track and measure customer responses.
 Targeted business-to-business mailings are particularly effective if you can write a persuasive letter.
 Of course, email does much the same thing - for even lower costs.
-However, while email can be highly effective, it does compete with many other messages and your emails could be seen as spam.
+However, while email can be effective, it is often seen as spam and fears about online security make people increasingly wary of opening emails from anyone new.

 This briefing explains: